 1. Buy tickets early

-Getting a good seat can really help make a long flight a little easier.
-It may even be worth it to upgrade to business or first class for at least part of your trip.
+Getting a good seat can help make a long flight a little easier.
+It may even be worth upgrading to premium economy or business class for part of your trip.
 Premium economy can be quite the upgrade, but it’s well worth it, especially for the red-eye flight home!

 2. Purchase a Kindle Unlimited Subscription

-I don’t keep my Kindle Unlimited subscription year-round, but I do use it when I’m traveling a lot.
-I like to read on the plane or on the beach, so I get a lot of reading done on vacation.
+I don’t keep my Kindle Unlimited subscription year-round, but I use it when traveling a lot.
+I like to read on the plane or the beach, so I get a lot of reading done on vacation.
 You can try Kindle Unlimited for 30 days for free.

 If you prefer audiobooks, you can try Audible for 30 days and get two books absolutely free.
-You can also check out the Libby and Hoopla apps which you may be able to connect to using your local library for free.
+You can also check out the Libby and Hoopla apps, which you can connect to using your local library for free.

 3. Bring a Travel Pillow, Headphones, and a Sleep mask

-I also recommend bringing your headphones; Beats are always a great choice.
 A good sleep mask is another must-have.
 I love to use an app like iAwake or Insight Timer for meditation or calming sleep music.
-Just make sure to download your preferred mediation or music before you leave.
+Make sure to download your preferred meditation or music before you leave.